awjlogan/emon32-fw/README.md

   1. Connect to the host computer through the USB-C port.
   2. Quickly double press the `RESET` button.
-    - The **PROG** LED will pulse slowly to indicate it has entered bootloader mode,
+    - The LED will pulse slowly to indicate it has entered bootloader mode,
     - The drive `EMONBOOT` will appear on the host computer.
   3. Copy `bin/emon32-vX.Y.Z-(commit[-dirty]).uf2` to the `EMONBOOT` drive.
 The board will reset and enter the main program.